iPad 7 Teardown

 Step 7

-- Apple A10 Fusion APL1W24 SoC sitting on top of Micron D9WQC (MT53B384M64D4TP-062 XT:E) 3 GB LPDDR4 SDRAM (that’s half again as much RAM as last year’s model)
+- The Apple A10 Fusion APL1W24 SoC sitting atop Micron D9WQC (MT53B384M64D4TP-062 XT:E) 3 GB LPDDR4 SDRAM—hey, that's a 50% RAM boost from last year!

 - SanDisk SDMRSEFJ2 032G 32 GB flash memory

-- Broadcom BCM15900B0 touchscreen controller
+- Broadcom BCM15900B0 touch screen controller

 - NXP Semiconductor 100VB27 NFC controller